andypaul65/RatRace2025/RatRace2025/docs/guidelines/subproject-expansion-guide.md

 To maintain a reliable ecosystem:

 1. **Development Workflow**:
-   - Use `-SNAPSHOT` versions (e.g., `0.0.2-SNAPSHOT` in Maven, `0.0.2-dev` or similar in NPM) for iterative development, commits, and internal deployments.
+   - Use `-SNAPSHOT` versions (e.g., `0.0.3-SNAPSHOT` in Maven, `0.0.2-dev` or similar in NPM) for iterative development, commits, and internal deployments.
 This allows multiple deployments without version changes, supporting ongoing testing and integration.
    - Commits and builds can proceed with SNAPSHOT versions as they do not require version bumps for each change.

 2. **Release Preparation**:
-   - When ready for official release, remove `-SNAPSHOT` and update to a stable version following SemVer (e.g., `0.0.2` for initial release).
+   - When ready for official release, remove `-SNAPSHOT` and update to a stable version following SemVer (e.g., `0.0.3` for initial release).
    - Run full pre-release checks: full test suites, builds, and compatibility verification.

 3. **Semantic Versioning**: Update versions in `package.json` (client) and `pom.xml` (server) following SemVer conventions (MAJOR.MINOR.PATCH):
-   - **MAJOR**: Breaking changes (e.g., 0.0.2 → 1.0.0).
+   - **MAJOR**: Breaking changes (e.g., 1.0.0 → 2.0.0).
    - **MINOR**: New features (backward-compatible).
    - **PATCH**: Bug fixes.

 4. **Publishing Workflow**:
-   - **Server**: Use Maven release plugin or manual `mvn deploy` to publish JAR to repository (e.g., GitHub Packages).
+   - **Server**: Use Maven release plugin or manual `mvn deploy` to publish artifacts (mvp-core JAR first, then server POM) to repository (e.g., GitHub Packages).
 For releases, deploy stable versions; for development, deploy SNAPSHOTS.
    - **Client**: After build, authenticate with NPM token and run `npm publish` for stable releases.

 5. **Changelog**: Maintain a `CHANGELOG.md` documenting version changes and breaking changes.